ablaamim/1337-STUDENT-REFERENCE/readme.md

 -O2 : Level 2 optimization

--O3 : Level 3 optimization However, I don't recommend using these while building a C program (why?) .
+-O3 : Level 3 optimization However, I don't recommend using these while building a C program.
 (Once it's over, why not)

 You can compile several C files for the same program.